wholder/Cheetah3DParser/README.md

 Each Keyframe value is labelled by "`name`" and "`parameter`" values in a preceding Dictionary that indicates the Joint name such as "`mixamorig:Hips`".
 The "`parameter`" value can be "`position`", "`rotation`", or "`scale`".
 See the code for more details on how this data is detected.

 #### Vertex Normals
-Note 10: Vertex normals do not appear to be saved in the `.jas` files I used as test examples.
+As near as I can determine, Vertex normals do not appear to be saved in the `.jas` files I used as test examples.
 However, it's possible there may be circumstances where vertex normals are stored.

 #### Materials Info
-If materials are used, the key "`shaderTagMaterial`" contains an integer value that is the "Id" that links to an item in Dictionary in the "Materials3 subsection with a key value of "`ID`" and which links to an Integer value that matches the value of "`shaderTagMaterial`".
+If materials are used, the key "`shaderTagMaterial`" contains an integer value that is used as a numeric "Id" that links to an item in a Dictionary in the "Materials3 subsection with a key value of "`ID`" and which links to an Integer value that matches the value of "`shaderTagMaterial`".
 Note: hopefully I'll have time to add more info in the future as I continue my own analysis of `.jas` files using Cheetah3DParser.

 ### **Requirements**
 A [Java JDK or JVM](https://www.java.com/en/) or [OpenJDK](http://openjdk.java.net) version 8, or later must be installed in order to run the code.
 There is also a [**Runnable JAR file**](https://github.com/wholder/Cheetah3DParser/blob/master/out/artifacts/Cheetah3DParser_jar) included in the checked in code that you can download and run without having to compile the source code.